 What is the history of West Nile virus?

 West Nile encephalitis is an infection of the brain that is caused by a virus known as the West Nile virus.
 First identified in Uganda in 1937, the virus is commonly found in Africa, West Asia, and the Middle East.
+West Nile virus infection has now been reported in all U.S. states except Alaska.
 "Encephalitis" means inflammation of the brain.
-One of the causes of encephalitis is viral and bacterial infections, including viral infections transmitted by mosquitoes.
+The most common causes of encephalitis are viral and bacterial infections, including viral infections transmitted by mosquitoes.

 West Nile virus had not been previously reported in the U.S. prior to an outbreak in New York in September 1999.
-According to the U.S. Centers for Disease Control and Prevention (CDC), since 1999 more than 30,000 people have been reported with West Nile virus.
-More than 1,200 have died.
+According to the CDC, from 1999-2015, 43,937 people in the U.S. were reported to be infected with West Nile virus.
+Of those infected, 1,911 died.

 Among all people who become infected with West Nile virus, most have mild symptoms that do not get reported.
 Typically, less than 1% will actually develop severe neuroinvasive disease, according to the CDC.

 West Nile virus infection is also called West Nile fever or West Nile encephalitis.
 The virus is a type of arbovirus ("arbo" comes from ARrthropod-BOrne, as many insects are arthropods).
 It is a member of the Flavivirus genus and the family Flaviviridae.

 Where did the West Nile virus come from?

 To date, strains of the West Nile virus have been commonly found in humans, birds, and other vertebrate animals in Africa, Eastern Europe, West Asia, and the Middle East.
 Prior to 1999, the West Nile virus had not been recognized in the Western Hemisphere.